Reciprocity

 How does the law of reciprocity enhance website conversion rates?

-The law of reciprocity significantly boosts website conversion rates as it capitalizes on a fundamental human inclination to return favors.
-For instance, a website that provides a free e-book or an exclusive webinar without requiring immediate payment or subscription taps into this law effectively.
-Users perceive these free resources as gifts and are more likely to reciprocate by engaging with the site in a meaningful way.
-It's not just about the value of what's given; the power is in the creation of a positive initial experience that encourages future interactions.
+The law of reciprocity gives a great boost to website conversion rates—that’s because it capitalizes on a fundamental human inclination to return favors.
+For instance, think of a website that provides a free e-book or an exclusive webinar without any demand on users to make immediate payment or subscribe.
+It taps into this law effectively.
+Users look on these free resources as gifts—and they’re more likely to reciprocate by engaging with the site in a meaningful way.
+It's not just about the value of what's given; the power lies in the creation of an initial experience that both is positive and encourages future interactions.

-Moreover, this approach helps build trust and establish a relationship with users.
-As brands offer something of value first, they demonstrate their expertise and willingness to help.
-This can differentiate them in a crowded market, and this initial trust can be a decisive factor when users choose whom to do business with.
+What’s more, this approach helps to build trust and establish a good relationship with users.
+As brands offer something of value first, they show both their expertise and their willingness to help.
+It’s something that can make them stand out in a crowded market.
+This initial trust can be a decisive factor when users pick and choose who they want to do business with.

 For designers to apply the law of reciprocity also means that they can personalize the user experience.
-When they tailor the content or gifts to match the users' interests, it shows that a brand pays attention to their needs, and enhances the likelihood of a positive response.
+And when they tailor the content or gifts to match the users' interests, it shows that a brand pays attention to their needs—and so raises the likelihood of a positive response.

 Watch CEO of Experience Dynamics, Frank Spillers explain significant points about mobile UI design patterns: